-Protecting your Trees in the Ice and Snow
+Protecting Trees from Ice and Snow

+Protecting trees from ice and snow is a common tree care concern.
 High winds, ice, and snow put tremendous pressure on trees growing near houses or power lines.
 With winter storms passing through the area, you may see damage to your landscape, including broken tree trunks and branches all over your or your neighbor’s property.

 A winter storm can easily cause a cracked or rotted tree to fail under its own weight.
 But if wind is strong enough or snowfall is heavy enough, even healthy trees can be uprooted or broken.